WorthyD/WorthyD-worthyd.com/themes/advanced/README.md

   embeddedVideoWidth: 920, // MDX embedded video width in pixels

   iconPath: undefined, // Icon used for manifest icon creation.
-  iconList: [], // Icons used for the web manifest.
+  iconList: [alt], // Icons used for the web manifest.
 Can be used to override iconPath for a more pixel perfect control.
   iconCachePaths: undefined, // Glob pattern path for the icons to be cached by the gatsby-plugin-offline

   basePath: undefined, // Base path for mounting pages.
 Allows for multiple themes to be used in a single website.